Penyrheol Comprehensive School is a Rights Respecting School

 The Unicef UK Rights Respecting Schools Award (RRSA) recognises the achievement of schools who work to embed the United Nations Convention on the Rights of the Child (UNCRC) into their ethos and culture.

-We have been awarded Level 1 status as a Rights Respecting School and are currently working towards our level 2 Award.
+We have been awarded Gold status as a Rights Respecting School.

 The Children’s Commissioner for Wales

 The Children’s Commissioner for Wales supports children and young people to find out about their rights.